abbygoyal/crwn-clothing/README.md

 ## Crwn-clothing-Project-complete

-The completed version of our monsters rolodex project!
+The completed version of our monsters rolodex project.

 ## Live Project Link